ceccarellilab/Teaching/README.md

 ## Pre-requisites:

-1.Basic understanding of genomics and molecular biology
+1. Basic understanding of genomics and molecular biology
 2. All students are required to have access to the __SecureCane WiFi__.
 3. Students should be familiar with R
 4. Basic understanding of linux teminal/CLI